zeitue/scripts/README.md

-# Setup Scripts
+# Scripts

-A collection of scripts to setup software on Unix-Like systems
+A collection of scripts to setup software, fix random bugs, and clean up bloatware on Ubuntu, macOS, and Windows systems.

+# Ubuntu

+# macOS

+# Windows